Star Wars: Rise of the Resistance: Technology and effects

-Rise of the Resistance is the most technologically advanced theme park attraction in existence today.
-The ride features multiple ride systems, including motion simulators, trackless dark ride vehicles, and a version of the Tower of Terror's drop shaft.
+Star Wars: Rise of the Resistance is unique that it the attraction includes multiple "pre-shows" (some experienced mid-attraction rather than before) and multiple ride systems (including turntable stages, motion simulators, an LPS-powered trackless dark ride, and a drop tower).

 In the briefing room scene, BB-8 can be seen rolling on a rock wall.
 He is actually a puppet attached to a robotic arm with a rotating spherical shell, which is the reason why he rolls up to a specific point.
 Next to BB-8 is a large hologram effect of Rey, which is accomplished with an OLED display behind a one-way mirror.
 In the transport, guests enter and exit through the same door, but exit onto the Star Destroyer.
 The transport is a motion simulator on a turntable.
 While the simulator is in motion, it is rotated so that guests will exit into the Star Destroyer set with moving flaps for safety once the simulator has stopped.
 The animation is in sync with the circular motion.

 During the interrogation, the images of General Hux and Kylo Ren are a Musion effect; however additional projectors are used to create shadows as though the actors were physically present.
-Before the riders board their vehicles, projection effects and strobe lights are used to simulate the metal being cut, which slides away through the use of a mechanism.
+Before the riders board their vehicles, LED strips hidden in the wall, semi-transparent paint, and strobe lights are used to simulate the metal being cut, which slides away through the use of a mechanism.
 Riders then board a ride vehicle that utilizes wireless charging, as well as RFID pucks in the floor to give the vehicle position data and allow it to navigate the attraction without a track.
 The vehicles are always stationed on charging pads when they are in the load and unload zones in order to remain at full charge.